nauticalab/devenv-engine/README.md

 ### Deploying the Manager

-The DevEnv Manager runs as a deployment in your Kubernetes cluster:
+The DevENV Manager runs as a deployment in your Kubernetes cluster:

 ```bash
 # Deploy the manager